Emir Bajrami: FC Twente

 On 25 May 2010, Bajrami signed for Eredivisie side Twente, signing a four–year contract with the club.
 The fee was reported to be 2.5 million euros, while Swedish based newspaper Expressen estimated the fee was 35 million SEK, which would increase to 15 million based on his appearance at Twente and 25% of the clause should he leave the club.

 Bajrami made his FC Twente debut, starting a match and played 81 minutes before being substituted, as he helped the club beat Ajax 1–0 to win the Johan Cruyff Shield.
 In the opening game of the season, Bajrami made his league debut, starting a match and played for 69 minutes before being substituted, in a 0–0 draw against Roda JC.
 A month later on 14 September 2010, Bajrami made his UEFA Champions League debut in the Group Stage against Inter Milan, coming on as a 78th-minute substitute, in a 2–2 draw He then made his first UEFA Champions League start against Tottenham Hotspur on 29 September 2010.
 During the match, however, Bajrami suffered an ankle injury and was substituted in the first half as a result.
 Following a surgery, it was announced that he would be out for the rest of the year.
 After making his return from injury, Bajrami made his return to the first team on 19 January 2011, where he came on as a substitute in the second half, in a 5–0 win over Heracles Almelo.
 After the match, Bajrami continued to be involved in a number of matches in the first team.
 A month later on 20 February 2011, he scored his first goal for FC Twente in a 1–1 draw against NEC.
-Two months later on 14 April 2011, Bajrami scored again in the second leg of the quarter final of the Europa League, in a 3–1 loss against Villareal.
+Two months later on 14 April 2011, Bajrami scored again in the second leg of the quarter final of the Europa League, in a 3–1 loss against Villarreal.
 Although the club were unsuccessful to win the league again after losing 3–1 against Ajax in the last game of the season, he was featured in the final of the KNVB Cup against Ajax, coming on as a 91st-minute substitute in extra time and helped FC Twente win 3–2.
 In his first season at Twente, Bajrami finished the season, making thirty–two appearances and scoring two times in all competitions.